-Wherever there’s air conditioning, ventilation, heating or refrigeration, there are technicians who have installed those systems and who maintain and repair them.
-The HVACR and HVAC industries represent these types of systems and the machinery that powers them.
-Those who have an HVAC technician career work with their hands and use problem-solving skills to find HVACR solutions for their clients.
+Wherever there’s air conditioning, ventilation, heating or refrigeration systems, there are technicians who install, maintain and repair them.
+HVAC and HVACR technicians work with their hands and use problem-solving skills to find HVACR solutions for their clients.

-If you’re considering where to take your career path, you may be interested in a career as an HVAC technician.
-This industry is full of essential workers who are needed throughout the country to work on important machines and systems.
-Learn about potential HVAC technician career path opportunities to see if an HVAC career path might be for you.1
+If you’re considering a new career path, consider a career as an HVAC technician.
+This industry is full of essential workers who are needed throughout the country to work on these important machines and systems.
+Continue reading to learn about potential HVAC technician career path opportunities to see if an HVAC career path might be for you.1

 What Is HVACR?
 What Do HVACR Technicians Do?

 HVAC stands for heating, ventilation and air conditioning.
-Sometimes refrigeration is grouped with these categories to form HVACR.
+HVACR includes all of these systems, plus refrigeration systems.

 HVACR technicians install, clean, maintain and repair HVACR systems that control the humidity, temperature and air quality in a building.
-HVACR technicians inspect and test various components.
-They communicate malfunctions to customers.
-They replace or repair defective or worn parts.
+They inspect and test various components of these systems, communicating any malfunctions to customers and replacing or repairing defective or worn parts.

 HVACR techs provide maintenance recommendations to keep HVACR systems in top working condition.
 They also need to keep detailed records of the work they’ve performed.

-Many people find they enjoy being in an HVAC technician career because they get to move around, solve problems and offer solutions to keep customers happy.
+Many professionals enjoy being in an HVAC technician career because they get to perform their duties on different worksites, solve problems hands-on and offer solutions to keep customers in their community happy.

 What Does a Career in HVAC Industry Look Like?